loomio/loomio-docs/user_manual/src/threads/engaging_with_threads/index.md

 <iframe width="100%" height="380px" src="https://www.youtube.com/embed/gbWUCPzxTUQ" frameborder="0" allowfullscreen></iframe>

-**Tip:** Make sure you set the visibility of the video in Youtube so that people you want can watch it.
-'Unlisted' is a good option if you do not want to make the video public.
+**Tip:** Make sure you set the visibility of the video in Youtube or Vimeo so that the people you want to can view it.
+In Youtube 'Unlisted' is a good option if you do not want to make the video public.

 ### Markdown